What is meant by a 'heritage listing'?

 - Section 170 Registers, list items under the care, control and management of NSW state agencies.

-How to find if a place is listed
+How to find out if a place is heritage listed

-To find out if a place is listed, search the online heritage databases.
+To find out if an item or place is heritage listed, search the State Heritage Inventory.

-How to get Legal Verification of a Listing
+How to get certification of heritage status for a property

-Community registers and listings tell us about places which have heritage significance, but they do not provide legal protection.
-They include:
+These other registers tell us about places which have heritage significance, but they do not provide legal protection.

 - The National Trust Register maintained by the National Trust of Australia is one of the most comprehensive of the non-statutory registers.
 It was first established nearly fifty years ago and is a reference for the compilation of statutory registers, particularly local government heritage studies.